palbcn/netlify-lambdas-test/readme.md

 ## local debug

 if you want to debug your function code, we need to start the server in inspection mode, and start a debugger.

-The next instructions are for using vscode.
+The next instructions are for using **vscode**.

-So, create a new `"configurations":` entry in your `launch.json`
+Create a new `"configurations":` entry in your `.vscode/launch.json`

     {
       "name": "Launch Netlify",